raspigam/lessons/scratch/README.md

 The Scratch programming lessons introduce the programming language and environment "Scratch" to pupils of age 10-15.

+We might have to take an "unplugged" or hybrid approach initially as we have only a few Raspberry Pi computers available at the moment.
+See the [unplugged](./unplugged/README.md) section.

 Reading at https://scratch.mit.edu/educators we find:

 The [Creative Computing Guide from Harvard](http://scratched.gse.harvard.edu/guide) takes the following perspective to